-THE MORAL IS: The best intentions are no excuse for ignorance.
+The moral is: The best intentions are no excuse for ignorance.

-The Magic Priest And The Kidnapper Gang

-[Power and Greed]
+The Magic Priest And The Kidnapper Gang [Power and Greed]

-NCE UPON A TIME in Benares, there was a king named Brahmadatta.
+Once upon a time in Benares, there was a king named Brahmadatta.
 In one of the kingdom's remote villages, there was a priest who had magical power.
 He knew a special magic spell which was a secret given to him by his teacher.